CDCgov/data-exchange-upload/upload-server/readme.md

 ### Configuring the storage backend

 This service currently supports local file system, Azure, and AWS as storage backends.
-You can only use one storage backend at a time.
+Only one storage backend can be used at a time.
 If the Azure configurations are set, it will be the storage backend regardless.
 If the Azure configurations are not set and the S3 configurations are set, S3 will be the storage backend.
 If neither Azure or S3 configurations are set, local storage will be the storage backend.

 #### Local file system

 By default, this service uses the file system of the host machine it is running on as a storage backend.
 Therefore, no environment variables are necessary to set.
-You can change the directory the service will use as the base of the uploads
+The directory the service will use as the base of the uploads can be changed, if needed.

 *upload-server/.env*: